 Special Situations: Pregnancy

-Menstrual irregularity and amenorrhea are commonly experienced adverse events in opioid dependent women.
+Menstrual irregularity and amenorrhea are commonly experienced adverse events in women who are opioid dependent.
 Once stabilized on OAT these issues will be regulated and ovulation will likely resume.
 Women of childbearing age should receive a pregnancy test on initial visit and periodically thereafter.
 Prescribers should be aware that methadone can interfere with urine testing for pregnancy.
-Birth control should be offered to all women upon initiation of methadone or buprenorphine.
+Birth control should be offered to all women upon initiation of buprenorphine or methadone.
 Depo-Provera and progesterone-impregnated intrauterine devices (IUDs) are the least expensive and the most reliable option in this often-unstable population.
 Oral contraceptives can be taken daily with methadone to reduce missed doses.
 All women of child bearing age in OATP should be given advice about contraception and risks and benefits of becoming pregnant while on OAT.
 When stable non-pregnant women suddenly feel the need to increase their methadone or buprenorphine dose, consider the possibility of pregnancy as a potential reason for the recurrence of withdrawal symptoms.

 Pregnancy is associated with increased access to healthcare, and increased motivation for recovery, presenting an opportunity to engage patients in treatment.
 Stigma and lack of knowledge regarding treatment options for these women creates barriers to appropriate treatment.